Downburst: Dry downbursts

-Wet microbursts
+Wet downbursts

-Wet microbursts are downbursts accompanied by significant precipitation at the surface.
-These downbursts rely more on the drag of precipitation for downward acceleration of parcels as well as the negative buoyancy which tend to drive "dry" microbursts.
+Wet downbursts are accompanied by significant precipitation at the surface.
+These downbursts rely more on the drag of precipitation for downward acceleration of parcels as well as the negative buoyancy which tend to drive "dry" downbursts.
 As a result, higher mixing ratios are necessary for these downbursts to form (hence the name "wet" microbursts).
-Melting of ice, particularly hail, appears to play an important role in downburst formation (Wakimoto and Bringi, 1988), especially in the lowest 1 km above surface level (Proctor, 1989).
+Melting of ice, particularly hail, appears to play an important role in downburst formation (Wakimoto and Bringi, 1988), especially in the lowest 1 km above surface level.
 These factors, among others, make forecasting wet microbursts difficult.

 Straight-line winds

-Straight-line winds (also known as plough winds, thundergusts and hurricanes of the prairie) are very strong winds that can produce damage, demonstrating a lack of the rotational damage pattern associated with tornadoes.
+Straight-line winds (also known as plough winds, thundergusts, and hurricanes of the prairie) are very strong winds that can produce damage, demonstrating a lack of the rotational damage pattern associated with tornadoes.
 Straight-line winds are common with the gust front of a thunderstorm or originate with a downburst from a thunderstorm.
 These events can cause considerable damage, even in the absence of a tornado.
 The winds can gust to 130 mph and winds of 58 mph or more can last for more than twenty minutes.
 In the United States, such straight-line wind events are most common during the spring when instability is highest and weather fronts routinely cross the country.
 Straight-line wind events in the form of derechos can take place throughout the eastern half of the U.S.

 Straight-line winds may be damaging to marine interests.
 Small ships, cutters and sailboats are at risk from this meteorological phenomenon.

 Formation

 The formation of a downburst starts with hail or large raindrops falling through drier air.
 Hailstones melt and raindrops evaporate, pulling latent heat from surrounding air and cooling it considerably.
 Cooler air has a higher density than the warmer air around it, so it sinks to the surface.
 As the cold air hits the ground or water it spreads out and a mesoscale front can be observed as a gust front.
-Areas under and immediately adjacent to the downburst are the areas which receive the highest winds and rainfall, if any is present.
+Areas under and immediately adjacent to the downburst receive the highest winds and rainfall, if any is present.
 Also, because the rain-cooled air is descending from the middle troposphere, a significant drop in temperatures is noticed.
 Due to interaction with the surface, the downburst quickly loses strength as it fans out and forms the distinctive "curl shape" that is commonly seen at the periphery of the microburst (see image).
 Downbursts usually last only a few minutes and then dissipate, except in the case of squall lines and derecho events.
 However, despite their short lifespan, microbursts are a serious hazard to aviation and property and can result in substantial damage to the area.

 Downbursts go through three stages in their cycle: the downburst, outburst, and cushion stages.

-Development stages of microbursts
+Development stages of downbursts

-The evolution of microbursts is broken down into three stages: the contact stage, the outburst stage, and the cushion stage:
+The evolution of downbursts is broken down into three stages: the contact stage, the outburst stage, and the cushion stage: